 Retired Partner | Gibson, Dunn & Crutcher

-Shari Leinwand is a retired partner of the law firm of Gibson, Dunn & Crutcher, and was a member of the firm’s tax/personal planning department, specializing in estate, gift and income tax planning, probate and trust administration, charitable giving and tax exempt organizations.
+Shari Leinwand is a retired partner of Gibson Dunn and was a member of the firm’s tax/personal planning department, specializing in estate, gift, and income tax planning; probate and trust administration; charitable giving; and tax-exempt organizations.
 She has been a frequent lecturer and author on topics involving estate and gift planning, probate and trust administration, and charitable giving and charitable organizations.
-Ms. Leinwand has served on the boards of various philanthropic organizations, both private foundations and public charities, currently including: ACLU Foundation of Southern California (Chair); Human Rights Watch Los Angeles Committee (former Co-Chair; also member); Human Rights Watch’s Audit Committee and Trustee of HRW Japan; Stone Soup Child Care Programs (Chair, Audit Committee); the Kolb Foundation; Thelma Pearl Howard Foundation; and the Elizabeth Bixby Janeway Foundation.
-She received her BA from the University of California at Berkeley and her law degree from the University of Southern California Law School.
+Ms. Leinwand has served on the boards of various philanthropic organizations, both private foundations and public charities, currently including: ACLU Foundation of Southern California (chair); Human Rights Watch Los Angeles Committee (former co-chair; also member); Human Rights Watch’s audit committee and trustee of HRW Japan; Stone Soup Child Care Programs (chair, audit committee); the Kolb Foundation; Thelma Pearl Howard Foundation; and the Elizabeth Bixby Janeway Foundation.
+She received her bachelor’s degree from the University of California, Berkeley, and her law degree from the University of Southern California Gould School of Law.

 Executive Vice President | Main Street Advisors

 Steven Rindner is an attorney and corporate development executive.
 He has extensive experience creating and structuring partnerships and joint ventures and developing growth strategies across a number of industries, including media, marketing, technology, and healthcare.
-Currently, Steven is Executive Vice President of Main Street Advisors, a firm representing clients predominantly in media and entertainment, professional sports (owners and athletes), and CEOs and entrepreneurs.
-Working closely with its clients, Steven is responsible for providing strategic advice, developing business plans and negotiating transactions to start and further develop the clients’ business interests.
+Currently, Steven is executive vice president of Main Street Advisors, a firm representing clients predominantly in media and entertainment, professional sports (owners and athletes), and CEOs and entrepreneurs.
+Working closely with its clients, Steven is responsible for providing strategic advice, developing business plans and negotiating transactions to start and further develop clients’ business interests.

-Prior to joining Main Street Advisors, Steven worked with Bob Pittman (CEO of iHeart Media) and his private equity firm (Pilot Group) and led corporate strategy and development for Scout Media, Inc., an online content and subscription-based company.
+Prior to joining Main Street Advisors, Steven worked with Bob Pittman (iHeart Media CEO) and his private equity firm (Pilot Group), and led corporate strategy and development for Scout Media, Inc., an online content and subscription-based company.
 Steven successfully expanded the company’s network of online sites and implemented the strategy to monetize the audience through commerce and the sale of advertising and subscriptions.

 Before joining Pilot Group, Steven led a number of corporate development initiatives on behalf of Besins Healthcare International, a multi-billion dollar, Belgium-based pharmaceutical company, including the successful launch and execution of their online and retail strategies.

-Previously, Steven served as a Senior Vice President at Citigroup, developing and negotiating partnerships to create new revenue streams and bring innovation to the payments space.
-He also served as a Senior Vice President at AOL, where he developed and executed on strategies for content, website functionality, advertising, marketing, and subscriber acquisition.
-Before joining AOL, Steven worked as an M&A attorney at Fried Frank and served for four years as an Assistant United States Attorney for the District of Columbia.
-He currently serves on the Board of Charles E. Smith Life Communities, which provides housing and services to elderly people.
-Steven is married to Karen Rindner, corporate counsel to Neustar, Inc., and, together they have three teenage daughters.
+Previously, Steven served as a senior vice president at Citigroup, developing and negotiating partnerships to create new revenue streams and bring innovation to the payments space.
+He also served as a senior vice president at AOL, where he developed and executed on strategies for content, website functionality, advertising, marketing, and subscriber acquisition.
+Before joining AOL, Steven worked as an M&A attorney at Fried Frank and served for four years as an assistant attorney for the District of Columbia.
+He currently serves on the board of Charles E. Smith Life Communities, which provides housing and services to elderly people.
+Steven is married to Karen Rindner, Corporate Counsel to Neustar, Inc., and, together they have three teenage daughters.